jfilatow/AI-Playbook/pages/appendix/prompt-library/requirements/prompt-user-story-creation.md

 This prompt can be used to create a single story from user-defined requirements.

 ```
-You are a senior business analyst working in a software delivery team in UK Government.
+You are a senior business analyst working in a software delivery team at MYOB.

 Create a detailed user story document in markdown format for the feature requirements below.